 Removing duplicate content – or at least adding enough original content to make it an original piece – is important if you want to rank higher on search engines.

-The more unique content you can offer, the higher your rankings will be, which is naturally a huge boost to your performance overall.
+The more special content you can offer, the higher your rankings will be, which is naturally a huge boost to your performance overall.

 User-Generated Spam Content